 This post may contain affiliate links.
 Please read my Privacy Policy.

-Thai Coconut Tofu Red Curry with Oven Roasted Vegetables is bursting with flavor and texture.
+Vegan Thai Coconut Tofu Red Curry is bursting with flavor and texture.
 The extra step of oven-roasting the vegetables takes this popular Thai curry dish from great to oh-my-god perfection!

 Red curry is a popular dish all around the world.
 It can easily be prepared and typically consists of creamy canned coconut milk, Thai red curry paste, and vegetables.
 All of these ingredients are found in grocery stores.